sparisi/mips/README.md

 Each MDP is modeled as an object (`MDP.m`) and requires some properties (dimension of state and action spaces, bounds, etc...) and methods (for simulating and plotting).
 There are also some extension, that are *Contextual MDPs* (`CMDP.m`) and *Multi-objective MDPs* (`MOMDP.m`).
 For MDPs sharing the same environment (e.g., Mountain Car with continuous or discrete actions, Cart-pole with or without swing-up, ...), there are common *Environment* (`Env`) classes.
-This classes have define common variables and the transition function, while the subclasses define the remainder functions (reward, action parsing, terminal conditions, ...).
+This classes define common variables and the transition function, while the subclasses define the remainder functions (reward, action parsing, terminal conditions, ...).

 > **IMPORTANT!** To allow parallel execution of multiple episodes, `simulator` functions need to support vectorized operations, i.e., they need to deal with states and actions represented as `S x N` and `A x N` matrices, respectively.
   </p>